bczhc/bitcoin-learn/archived/README.md

 These files are now out of source code tree.
 Just for archival purposes.
+Most of them are playground programs.